kozodoi/website/_pages/z3_research.md

   <li>
   Kozodoi, N., Jacob, J., & Lessmann, S. (2021).
   <dd><b>Fairness in Credit Scoring: Assessment, Implementation and Profit Implications.</b></dd>
-  <dd>arXiv preprint arXiv:2103.01907.</dd>
+  <dd>European Journal of Operational Research</dd>
   </li>
 </ul>
 <ul class="no-bullets">
   <span id="dots1"></span>
   <li><span id="abs1"><p></p><b>Abstract:</b> The rise of algorithmic decision-making has spawned much research on fair machine learning (ML).
 Financial institutions use ML for building risk scorecards that support a range of credit-related decisions.
 Yet, the literature on fair ML in credit scoring is scarce.
-The paper makes two contributions.
-First, we provide a systematic overview of algorithmic options for incorporating fairness goals in the ML model development pipeline.
-In this scope, we also consolidate the space of statistical fairness criteria and examine their adequacy for credit scoring.
-Second, we perform an empirical study of different fairness processors in a profit-oriented credit scoring setup using seven real-world data sets.
-The empirical results substantiate the evaluation of fairness measures, identify more and less suitable options to implement fair credit scoring, and clarify the profit-fairness trade-off in lending decisions.
-Specifically, we find that multiple fairness criteria can be approximately satisfied at once and identify separation as a proper criterion for measuring the fairness of a scorecard.
-We also find fair in-processors to deliver a good balance between profit and fairness.
-More generally, we show that algorithmic discrimination can be reduced to a reasonable level at a relatively low cost.</span></li>
+The paper makes three contributions.
+First, we revisit statistical fairness criteria and examine their adequacy for credit scoring.
+Second, we catalog algorithmic options for incorporating fairness goals in the ML model development pipeline.
+Last, we empirically compare different fairness processors in a profit-oriented credit scoring context using real-world data.
+The empirical results substantiate the evaluation of fairness measures, identify suitable options to implement fair credit scoring, and clarify the profit-fairness trade-off in lending decisions.
+We find that multiple fairness criteria can be approximately satisfied at once and recommend separation as a proper criterion for measuring the fairness of a scorecard.
+We also find fair in-processors to deliver a good balance between profit and fairness and show that algorithmic discrimination can be reduced to a reasonable level at a relatively low cost.
+The codes corresponding to the paper are available on GitHub.</span></li>
   <li>
     <button class="btn" onclick="paper_abstract_1()" id="b1">Abstract</button>
     <button class="btn" onclick="window.open('https://arxiv.org/pdf/2103.01907.pdf')" type="button">PDF on arXiv</button>
+    <button class="btn" onclick="window.open('https://doi.org/10.1016/j.ejor.2021.06.023')" type="button">Published version</button>
+    <button class="btn" onclick="window.open('https://github.com/kozodoi/Fair_Credit_Scoring')" type="button">GitHub repo</button>
   </li>
 </ul>
 <p></p>